NethServer/ns8-docs/webtop.rst

 Browser notifications
 =====================

-WebTop can notifies new mail messages and upcoming calendar events.
+WebTop can notify new mail messages and upcoming calendar events.

 To activate it, simply access the general settings of your user:

 .. image:: _static/webtop-desktop_notifications.png

-It is possible to enable desktop notification in two modes:
+It is possible to enable desktop notifications in two modes:

 - :guilabel:`Always`: notifications will always be shown, even with the browser open
 - :guilabel:`Auto (in background only)`: notifications will be shown only when the browser is in the background